 Claude Lévi-Strauss lived for 100 years, from November 28 1908 to October 30 2009.
 He was born in Brussels, Belgium and died in Paris, France.

-He was an anthropologist, held to be one of the fathers of modern anthropology.
-He was responsible for the field of structural anthropology – the idea that all forms of human activity are founded on the same basic thought patterns.
+Held to be one of the fathers of modern anthropology, he was responsible for the field of structural anthropology – the idea that all forms of human activity are founded on the same basic thought patterns.

 Raymond Firth lived for 100 years, from March 25 1901 to February 22 2002.
 He was born in Auckland, New Zealand and died in London, England, UK.